Photo of Katrine Wind, Sandy Bailly, and Mo Holkar sitting down delivering a panel.

 Written by

-Mo Holkar is a British larper and larp designer.
-He is a former organizer of The Smoke and of The Game Kitchen, is an editor at nordiclarp.org, and organizes larps as a member of the Larps on Location collective.
-His chamber larps can be downloaded and run from holkar.net, which also links to his articles and talks on a wide variety of topics.
-He is currently most interested in larp as a means of exploring different ways of being.
+Mo (he/him) is a larper based in the UK.
+He is a former organizer of The Game Kitchen and of The Smoke, and is a member of the editorial team of Nordiclarp.org.
+He is part of the Larps on Location design collective, and some of his chamber larps can be downloaded from holkar.net.
+At the moment he is mostly interested in larp as a tool for exploring different ways of being a person.

 Post